Ensign-Bickford Aerospace & Defense

 Test Devices Inc.

 Consulting Structural Engineer Inc.

 A member prepares fixtures in a CNC mill before machining components for the motor retention.

-The team's rocket, Sirius, continues to build upon the experience gained in the past two competition years.
-It contains many new systems such as forward mounted motor retention, an airbrake system, and a custom avionics board.
+The team's rocket, Sirius, continued to build upon the experience gained in the past two competition years.
+It contained many new systems such as forward mounted motor retention, an airbrake system, and a custom avionics board.
 The vehicle has a predicted apogee of 4934 ft but has a target apogee of 4550 ft.
 To ensure there is no overshoot, the airbrake system is actively controlled by the avionics to produce just enough drag to reduce the vehicle's apogee to the target.

 The vehicle's payload is a lander designated Polaris.
 After being ejected from the vehicle during descent, Polaris lands under its own parachute before engaging its self-righting system which rights the payload from any orientation using a set of outward folding petals.
 This is more finely adjusted by the stabilization system which uses a set of legs that deploy to level the payload within 5 degrees on uneven terrain.
-Finally, it takes a panoramic photo using its top mounted camera before transmitting the photo back to a ground station.
+Finally, it takes a panoramic photo using a top mounted camera before transmitting the photo back to the ground station.